Boyd Exell: Accolades

-As of October 2024, FEI ranked Boyd Exell number 1 worldwide for Driving World Cup Standings, Driving World Cup Qualification Standings, and Driving World Ranking - Four-in-Hand.

 In a 2021 presentation of his competition career, FEI said of Exell, "Behind Boyd's success lies his genuine love of horses and a deep sense of connection with his animals, and it's this mutual understanding between Exell and his horses that has made them a formidable partnership on the international carriage driving stage, and truly an equestrian icon".

 Personal life

-Boyd Exell was born July 29, 1972, in Bega, Australia, where he and his siblings were raised.
+Boyd Exell was born 29 July 1972, in Bega, Australia, where he and his siblings were raised.
 His father was a civil engineer and his mother was a schoolteacher.
 Exell is married, has two children, and enjoys boating and water skiing.
 Boyd always loved horses.
 He and his brother Kent learned to drive horses early on and competed as young boys.
 At 16, Boyd started to compete seriously in driving competitions in Australia and won the Australian National Championships with a Hackney Pony pair.
 As a backup to a career with horses, and due to pressure from his mother, he apprenticed with a local engineering firm.

 When he was 21, he travelled to the United States, then settled in England near London to learn more about horse sports and carriage driving, and to improve his riding and driving talent.
 He stayed in England for 20 years before moving to Valkenswaard, Netherlands in 2015.